MSagnik15/SAGNIK-MONDAL/README.md

 # SAGNIK MONDAL
-This is my first Git Repository
+This is my first Git Repository.
-Author - Sagnik Mondal
+Author-Sagnik Mondal